 The CIPFA Code requires the responsible officer to ensure that members with responsibility for treasury management receive adequate training in treasury management.
 This especially applies to members responsible for scrutiny.
-All members were invited to attend a Treasury Management training session delivered by our Treasury Management Consultants prior to the council meeting on 9 January 2020 and further training was given to Overview and Scrutiny Committee on 18 January 2021.
+All members were invited to attend a Treasury Management training session delivered by our Treasury Management Consultants on 24 February 2022 and prior to this, training was given to Overview and Scrutiny Committee on 18 January 2021.